eltonsky/yadfs/README.md

 yet another distributed file system (YADFS) is designed after hadoop distributed file system (HFDS) but implemented in c++.

-I was looking for a good project idea for learning modern c++, and also gain experience in threading and networking.
+I was looking for a good project idea for learning and practicing c++, and also gain experience in threading and networking.
 As I am familiar with implementation of HDFS, I figure this project is a perfect fit.

 YADFS is using boost.asio for async network communication, log4cpp for logging and tinyxml for parsing configuration.
 It